psharma04/academic-kickstart/content/post/mh-power-authority/index.md

 ## The Nazi Regime until 1939

-##### The rise of the Nazi party and Hitler in Germany, and the collapse of the Weimar Republic .
+##### The rise of the Nazi party and Hitler in Germany, and the collapse of the Weimar Republic.

 ### Congenital Defects in the Weimar Republic (1918-1919)